-The diseases that poultry birds can get through feeds are uncountable.
+The diseases that poultry birds can get through poultry feeds are uncountable.
 This is the main reason why you must ensure good quality of feeds before they are given to the birds. as earlier said, feed testing will go a long way in ascertaining the quality of the feed.

-And you can also know if some set of birds in your poultry house are being denied of feed through close observation of the birds when they are being fed.
+You can also know if some set of birds in your poultry house are being denied of feed through close observation of the birds when they are being fed.
 Note those that are not rushing for food also they are likely to be smaller size than those that are well feed.

 In order to prevent this, provide the birds with enough feeding trough.
 You should also separate the smaller birds from the bigger ones so that the smaller birds can have access to feed without competition.